danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.deleteExportedChatInvite.html" name="messages.deleteExportedChatInvite">Delete a chat invite: messages.deleteExportedChatInvite</a>

+* <a href="chatlists.leaveChatlist.html" name="chatlists.leaveChatlist">Delete a folder imported using a chat folder deep link »: chatlists.leaveChatlist</a>

+* <a href="chatlists.deleteExportedInvite.html" name="chatlists.deleteExportedInvite">Delete a previously created chat folder deep link »: chatlists.deleteExportedInvite</a>

 * <a href="account.resetWallPapers.html" name="account.resetWallPapers">Delete all installed wallpapers, reverting to the default wallpaper set: account.resetWallPapers</a>

 * <a href="channels.deleteParticipantHistory.html" name="channels.deleteParticipantHistory">Delete all messages sent by a specific participant of a given supergroup: channels.deleteParticipantHistory</a>